 Pain.
 Constant pain in the upper-right side of your abdomen or in your stomach area may be a sign that a tumor is growing inside your liver.
 The tumor may be pushing against another part of your body, or it may spread to other organs (metastasize),�causing pain.

 Jaundice and/or persistent itching.
 Jaundice is caused by too much bilirubin in the body.
 Excess bilirubin can turn the eyes and skin yellow.
 The buildup of bilirubin in the body is also thought to lead to severe itching.
 If you notice either of these symptoms, you should seek prompt medical attention.�

 Swelling.
-Abdominal swelling or bloating may be a sign of liver cancer.
+Abdominal swelling, fluid in the legs from ascites, or bloating may be a sign of liver cancer.

 It is important to remember that these symptoms can be caused by other less serious medical problems.
 If you do have any symptoms, you should see your doctor right away.
 Only special tests performed by a doctor can tell whether you have cancer.